bfrmtx/MTHotel/doc/mthotel/source/introduction/introduction.md

 However the [atss](../atss/atss.md#atss) data stream and his JSON descriptor are designed to be pushed into the MTH5 format.

-Some operations (like FIR filtering or rotation) may before pushing.
+Some operations (like FIR filtering or rotation) you may want execute before pushing.